SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicOperators.rst

    You cannot write ``let b = a += 2``, for example.
    This behavior is different from the increment and decrement operators mentioned above.

-For a complete list of compound assignment operators see the :doc:`../ReferenceManual/index`.
+A complete list of compound assignment operators can be found in :doc:`../ReferenceManual/Expressions`.

 .. _BasicOperators_ComparisonOperators: